StevenMMortimer/modernr/how-work-in-r-gets-shared/how-work-in-r-gets-shared.md

 ### Caching

 Sometimes your project will involve a very large dataset or a sequence of complex and long-running processing steps.
 "Caching" is a term for saving off your analysis mid-way through the process so that you can restart it exactly from that particular spot.
 R Markdown documents have this built into them, but you can also do this from any R script by using the package **simpleCache**. **simpleCache** was created at the University of Virginia in part by the UVA R Users Group leader, VP (Pete) Nagraj.
-Below is an example that uses a simulation to show how the standard error is calculated.
-The value is stored in the variable `std_error`.
+Below is an example that uses a simulation to confirm the theoretical standard error.
+The value is stored in the variable `std_err`.
 The caching process will check the `cache` folder and if the object exists, then that block of code is not run and the cached output is loaded from the cache folder.
 If the cached object is not found, then the code runs, creates the object, and saves it to the cache folder.

 ``` r
 suppressMessages(library(here))  # for file management